-4. Statistical tools as available in Excel or other spreadsheets.
-Requirement: Students will develop attrition rates for Blue (friendly) and Red (threat) weapons using a high-resolution simulation and statistical techniques (Part I).
-They will then build a Lanchester-based spreadsheet model of aggregated combat and use the attrition rates developed in Part I to assess the overall contribution of the modernized tank to force effectiveness (Part II).
+4. Statistical tools as available in Excel or other statistical tools.
+Requirement: Students will test whether attrition rates for Blue (friendly) and Red (threat) weapons and Fractional Exchange Rates are significantly better for the modernized tank compared with the old tank, using a high-resolution simulation and statistical techniques (Part I).
+Students will conduct a partial Verification and Validation (V&V) of the simulation, including "face validation" compared with the earlier version of the simulation (Part II).